 If EAP-TLS provisioning is desired, you have to configure a PKI before going any further.
-Two guides exists to assist you: PacketFence PKI Quick Install Guide, which covers PacketFence's implementation, or PacketFence MSPKI Quick Install Guide which covers Microsoft's.
+Two sections exists to assist you: PacketFence PKI, which covers PacketFence's implementation, or PacketFence MSPKI which covers Microsoft's.

 First of all, you need to configure the SSID that your devices will use after they go through the authentication process.